-Conclusion: Grade 12 ABM students from a medical school in Davao City exhibit high levels of entrepreneurial mindset and a strong interest in health-related startups, though no significant statistical relationship exists between the two variables.
-Their interest appears to be driven more by social relevance, innovation, and emerging needs in the healthcare sector.
-Despite their enthusiasm, students face notable barriers such as limited access to capital, mentorship, and startup support.
-This highlights the importance of targeted programs, school initiatives, and community partnerships that can bridge the gap between entrepreneurial potential and actual startup engagement in the health sector.
+Conclusion: Grade 12 ABM students from a medical school in Davao City exhibit a high entrepreneurial mindset and strong interest in health-related startups, although no significant statistical relationship exists between the two variables.
+Their motivation appears to stem more from external and societal factors rather than intrinsic entrepreneurial traits.
+Despite their enthusiasm, students face challenges such as limited access to capital, mentorship, and startup support, which highlights the need for school-based programs and community initiatives to cultivate their entrepreneurial potential in the health sector.